The BGI is a new national charity for games culture, skills, diversity and sustainability.

 The BGI’s goals are to:

-- Advance education of the public in general in the art, science, history and technology of digital games through the National Videogame Museum, festivals and other accessible events;
+- Advance education of the public in general in the art, science, history and technology of digital games through the award-winning National Videogame Museum, festivals and other accessible events;

 - Advance education of children and young persons in artistic, scientific, cultural and technological skills involved in games production;